about talia.

 • Autism and Food

-AutPlay Therapy
+AutPlay Therapy (6 hours)

-Faculty: Dr. Robert Grant EdD, LPC, NCC, RPT-S
+Facilitated by Dr. Robert Grant EdD, LPC, NCC, RPT-S

-• Creating a Sensory Affirming Office and Playroom - 1 hour
+• Creating a Sensory Affirming Office and Playroom

-• Understanding Ableism and Neurodiversity in Play Therapy - 1 hour
+• Understanding Ableism and Neurodiversity in Play Therapy

-• Training: Introduction to AutPlay Therapy - 4 hours
+• Introduction to AutPlay Therapy

 Canadian Police Knowledge Network